juju/docs/src/en/juju-concepts.md

-Title: Juju concepts
+Title: Concepts and terms

-# Juju concepts
+# Concepts and terms

 ## Cloud